Last updated: November 17, 2022

 Distance-wise, it’s about the same, but returning via the streets is much easier than returning via the bush, which is a steep hike out of the valley.

-Top bush walking tracks in and around Sydney.
+Top bush walking tracks in Sydney.